gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Wh-what?"
 Noxy stammered.

-"Are... you... all... right?" the tiger repeated impatiently.
+"Are… you… all… right?" the tiger repeated impatiently.
 "Did those blasted chimpanzees harm you at all?"

-"No, they---I mean, we're all right.
+"No, they—I mean, we're all right.
 We're fine, thank you very much.
 Ouch, Sensy, you're going to break my fingers!"
 Noxy pulled her hand free from her friend's terrified grip.